top of page

 Zones 2-6: Porcelains, Standard Purple Stripes, Glazed Purple Stripes, Rocamboles, and Artichokes (softneck).

-Zones 6-7: Porcelains, Standard Purple Stripes, Marbled Purple Stripes, heat tolerant Rocamboles, Turbans, Artichokes (softneck), and Silverskin (softneck).
+Zones 6-7: Porcelains, Standard Purple Stripes, Glazed Purple Stripes, Marbled Purple Stripes, Rocamboles, Turbans, Artichokes (softneck), and Silverskin (softneck).

-Zones 7-8: Standard Purple Stripes, Marbled Purple Stripes, Turbans, Creoles, Artichokes (softneck) and Silverskin (softneck).
+Zones 7-8: Porcelains, Standard Purple Stripes, Marbled Purple Stripes, Turbans, Creoles, heat tolerant Rocamboles, Artichokes (softneck) and Silverskin (softneck).

 MOST ADAPTABLE VARIETIES